kg583/TIGHT/src/graphs/gen.md

 The _star graph_ on _n_ vertices is (up to isomorphism) the graph with one vertex that is the sole neighbor of every other vertex.
 The vertex ordering is such that the first vertex is adjacent to all others; this ordering befits a double-layer circular layout with the first vertex at the origin and the remaining vertices placed on the outer circle.

+## `W[n]`: Wheel Graphs
+The _wheel graph_ on _n_ vertices is (up to isomorphism) the graph with _n-1_ vertices in a cycle connected to a single common vertex called the _universal_ vertex.
+The vertex ordering is such that the first vertex is adjacent to all others; this ordering befits a double-layer circular layout with the first vertex at the origin and the remaining vertices placed on the outer circle.

 # Complex Families

 ## `K[n1,n2,...]`: Multipartite Graphs